InfinityVM/InfinityVM/book/src/chain/README.md

 ![infinity overview](../assets/infinity-overview.png)

-Because Infinity separates consensus and execution, **the chain is able to add custom reorg logic to enshrine offchain compute in the chain's fork choice while still enjoying single-slot finality**.
-This is because the chain can just reorg the execution layer, while the consensus layer continues as normal.
+By separating consensus and execution, **Infinity is able to rollback the execution layer to enshrine offchain compute in the chain's fork choice, while still enjoying single-slot finality on the beacon chain state**.
+This is because the execution layer can be reorged via the Engine API, while the consensus layer continues to move forward.

 ## Technical Architecture